LAST REVIEWED Nov 16 2021 20 MIN READ

 What is a profit-sharing plan?

 A profit-sharing plan is a defined contribution retirement plan that gives employees a share of the profits of their company.
 A profit-sharing contribution is not tied to an employee’s contribution to a retirement plan.
-This means all eligible employees, as defined by the plan, will receive a profit-sharing contribution.
+This means all eligible employees who meet any allocation requirements defined in the plan, will receive a profit-sharing contribution.

 There are different types of profit-sharing plans: